GravityPDF/gravity-pdf-documentation/docs/v6/users/how-to-display-the-nested-forms-table-shown-prior-to-v5-1.md

 ---
 title: "How to display the Gravity Perks Nested Forms table in PDFs?"
-sidebar_label: "How to display Nested Forms as a table?"
+sidebar_label: "Display Nested Forms Table"
 description: ""
 ---